Algorithmic aspects of arithmetical structures: Introduction

+However, its important to note that not any solution of this Diophantine equation is an arithmetical structure on $L$, see~\cite[Remark 3.11]{arithmetical}.
 Therefore computing arithmetical structures of a matrix consist on computing a subset of the solutions of a very special class of Diophantine equations, those whose polynomial is the determinant of a matrix with variables in the diagonal.

-The tenth problem on Hilbert's list asks to find an algorithm such that given any polynomial Diophantine equation it determines whether it has a solution over the integers.
-Let $R$ be a ring, then Hilbert's tenth problem for $R$ (HTP($R$)) is to determine if there is an algorithm such that it can classify any polynomial to whether have a solution in $R$ or not.
-Based on important preliminary work by Martin Davis, Hilary Putnam and Julia Robinson, Yuri V. Matiyasevich showed in 1970 that HTP($\mathbb{Z}$) has a negative answer.
-That is, that in general no such algorithm exists (see \cite{Matiyasevich}).
-Since then, several authors have proposed different versions of HTP.
-Now, if $\mathcal{F}$ is a set of polynomials with coefficients on $R$, we state the following problem:
+The tenth problem on Hilbert's list asks to find an algorithm such that, given any polynomial Diophantine equation, it determines whether it has a solution over the integers.
+Based on the important preliminary work by Martin Davis, Hilary Putnam and Julia Robinson, Yuri V. Matiyasevich showed in 1970 that tenth problem on Hilbert's has a negative answer.
+That is, that in general no such algorithm exists, see~\cite{Matiyasevich}.